johngage/tlpf-1/content/donate/donate.md

 ---
 weight: 1
-title: How you can help us
+title: How you can help us now
 active: true
 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.